JustinAtanasiu/PrivacyPolicy/calm_loop/docs/privacy_policy.md

 - Background app refresh (for continuous playback)
 - Notifications (for timer alerts, optional)

+Our app offers in-app purchases to unlock premium content.
+All purchases are processed through Apple App Store or Google Play Store.
+We do not collect or store any payment information.
+All transactions are handled securely by Apple/Google.

+Purchases are non-refundable except where required by law.
+You can restore your purchases on new devices using the "Restore Purchases" feature in the app.

 ## Contact Us

 If you have any questions about this Privacy Policy or CalmLoop's privacy practices, please contact us at: